 - Enable the adoption of precision medical approaches

-- where can you buy viagra london Canon Medical Research Europe (Edinburgh based) is working with NHS Greater Glasgow and Clyde on a project aimed at building a robust assessment tool for Malignant Pleural Mesothelioma (MPM), an asbestos-related cancer with particularly high incidence in Scotland.
+- Canon Medical Research Europe (Edinburgh based) is working with NHS Greater Glasgow and Clyde on a project aimed at building a robust assessment tool for Malignant Pleural Mesothelioma (MPM), an asbestos-related cancer with particularly high incidence in Scotland.
 The lack of such a tool to date has limited the ability to evaluate new therapies for this cancer.
 Canon seeks to address this using machine learning to automate RECIST scoring, the widely used scoring system for assessing response to cancer treatment, from CT scan information for mesothelioma.

-- where can i buy some viagra Jayex Technology (London based) is working with NHS Lothian on a proof of concept focusing on haematology cancers as there is a shortfall of this data in the National Registry.
+- Jayex Technology (London based) is working with NHS Lothian on a proof of concept focusing on haematology cancers as there is a shortfall of this data in the National Registry.
 They will seek to standardise and migrate existing data collected by clinicians over 30+ years from legacy systems, to a new, cutting-edge platform, mapped to a global data standard.
 Advanced analytics tools will enable meaningful data discovery to support clinical decision making.
 The platform will also enable adoption of precision medicine approaches it allows future mapping of genomics and analysis of unstructured data.

 The challenge aims to inspire novel data and technology innovations to help Scotland become a world leader in cancer care.
 It is funded by the Scottish Funding Council and delivered by three Scottish innovation centres – led by The Data Lab and supported by the Digital Health and Care Institute (DHI) and Stratified Medicine Scotland (SMS).